hoodiehq-archive/documentation/en/deployment/linux.md

  - Install git.

-### Set Up
+### Setup

 #### CouchDB:

-Hoodie is in development mode by default and there it starts its own CouchDB instance to manage.
-For production deployments, we recommend running CouchDB in a separate instance for various reasons like operational simplicity and security.
+Hoodie is in development mode by default and as such starts its own CouchDB instance.
+For production deployments, we recommend running CouchDB in a separate instance for various reasons, like operational simplicity and security.

 We assume you set up CouchDB with your package manager or manually following the installation procedure documented in the CouchDB source tree in the INSTALL.Unix file.

-If you are already using CouchDB for other things, recommend starting a second instance of CouchDB that is completely separate from your original one.
-See below* for instructions.
+If you are already using CouchDB for other things, we recommend starting a second instance of CouchDB that is completely separate from your original one.
+See below for instructions.

-For now we assume, your CouchDB is available at http://127.0.0.1:5984/
+In this guide, we assume that your CouchDB is available at [](http://127.0.0.1:5984/).

-Create a CouchDB admin user called “admin” with a strong password of your choice at http://127.0.0.1:5984/_utils/ by clicking on the “Fix this” link in the lower right corner.
+Create a CouchDB admin user called `admin` with a strong password of your choice at [](http://127.0.0.1:5984/_utils/) by clicking on the `Fix this` link in the lower right corner.
 Remember that password.

 Next we want to change CouchDB’s default configuration on a few points.
-The easiest thing is to go to http://127.0.0.1:5984/_utils/config.html and edit the following fields (double click the value to get into the editing mode):
+The easiest thing is to go to [](http://127.0.0.1:5984/_utils/config.html) and change the following fields (double click a value to enter the editing mode):

 <pre><code>couchdb -> delayed_commits: false
 couchdb -> max_dbs_open: 1024